LoeizD/redline-docs/TokenEconomy.md

 These are all the virtual goodies and merch that Redline and the Houses will offer to collect.
 Royalties also apply.
 ### Betting
 Semi-independent betting smart contracts will be deployed, and a small fee might be router to the treasury, decided by Governance.
+### Asset management
+Since we have a strong treasury, "safe" asset management becomes possible on top of our protocol.